Tallahassee in Leon County, Florida — The American South (South Atlantic)

 Erected by Florida Heritage.

 Location.
 30° 26.975′ N, 84° 19.202′ W. Marker is in Tallahassee, Florida, in Leon County.
-Marker can be reached from the intersection of West Tennessee Street and Mission Road.
+It can be reached from the intersection of West Tennessee Street and Mission Road.
 The Marker is located on the grounds of the Mission San Luis de Apalachee National Historic Landmark.
 Touch for map.
 Marker is at or near this postal address: 2100 W Tennessee St, Tallahassee FL 32304, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Trade Bolsters San Luis’ Economy (here, next to this marker); New Ways, New Faces (a few steps from this marker); The Land of the Apalachee (a few steps from this marker); Welcome to Mission San Luis de Apalachee (a few steps from this marker); Apalachee Life (a few steps from this marker); A Daring and Dangerous Game (within shouting distance of this marker); The Community Gathers at the Plaza (within shouting distance of this marker); The Apalachee Civic Center (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Trade Bolsters San Luis Economy (here, next to this marker); New Ways, New Faces (a few steps from this marker); The Land of the Apalachee (a few steps from this marker); Welcome to Mission San Luis de Apalachee (a few steps from this marker); Apalachee Life (a few steps from this marker); A Daring and Dangerous Game (within shouting distance of this marker); The Community Gathers at the Plaza (within shouting distance of this marker); The Apalachee Civic Center (within shouting distance of this marker).
 Touch for a list and map of all markers in Tallahassee.

 Also see . . .